Passive Voice ESL Games, Activities and Worksheets

 Passive Voice Fact Finder

-ESL Passive Voice Game - Grammar: Matching, Pelmanism - Group Work - Intermediate (B1) - 25 minutes
+ESL Passive Voice Games - Grammar: Matching, Pelmanism, Forming Sentences from Prompts - Group Work - Intermediate (B1) - 25 minutes

 Passive Voice Fact Finder Preview